 Our clinical staff onsite verifies that we have the most current medical records available to ensure we are prepared to safely transport you, your patient, or loved one in the air.
 Due to transplant demand, the detailed process, and waiting times, patient information frequently needs to be brought up to date.
 Our clinical team works with your primary care provider to quickly obtain the most recent records available.

 If you are scheduling one of our medical flights, you can work with your primary care physician to ensure we receive your latest records to save time with this process.

 Our patient advocates work directly with your insurance plan to save you time and help you plan for any copay fees.

 What special accommodations do you make for transplant patients?

 Our clinical team individualizes the air ambulance flight plan to your needs or the needs of your patient based on the patient condition and transplant type.
-For example, our pilots may fly at lower levels to maintain sea level cabin pressures for patients who may not tolerate higher altitudes in flight due to their lung capacity.
+For example, the pilots may fly at lower levels to maintain sea level cabin pressures for patients who may not tolerate higher altitudes in flight due to their lung capacity.

 Your Healthcare Journey Starts Here